 How to Reduce Shoulder Stress During Presses

-Yesterday we looked at a simple fix to decrease the stress on your hips during wide-stance squats and deadlifts.
-Today, we’ll look at a way to decrease the stress on your shoulders during presses.
+Yesterday we looked at a simple fix to reduce hip stress during wide-stance squats and deadlifts.
+Today, let’s shift our focus to decreasing shoulder stress during pressing movements.

-Next time you’re in the gym, take a look at how people do presses.
-I bet most of them are using a pronated (palms forward) grip with their elbows flaring way out.
-That can put a lot of stress on the shoulders and lead to problems down the road.
+Next time you’re at the gym, take a look around—chances are, most people are pressing with a pronated grip (palms forward) and elbows flaring way out to the sides.
+That technique can put a lot of strain on the shoulders and may lead to issues down the road.

-Doing presses with a neutral grip where the palms are facing each other and the elbows tucked in slightly is a much healthier option for your shoulders.
-You can use a Swiss bar, log or dumbbells.
+A healthier alternative?
+Use a neutral grip—palms facing each other with elbows tucked in slightly.
+This variation is much easier on the shoulders.
+You can achieve this position using a Swiss bar, log bar, or dumbbells.

 follow